 Diet Plan for Rickets

-- Eat vitamin D rich foods– cod liver oil; fish including salmon, mackerel, tuna; whole eggs (egg yolk has vitamin D in it); and yogurt.
+- Eat vitamin D rich foods– cod liver oil; fish including salmon, mackerel, tuna; whole eggs (an egg yolk has vitamin D in it); and yogurt.
 You may also have foods fortified with vitamin D like orange juice, milk, margarine and breakfast cereals.

 - Have phosphorous rich diet– whole-wheat; halibut, beef, chicken and turkey; dairy products like milk, cheese and yogurt; eggs; and salmon fish.